cnzhikai/cnzhikai.github.io/README.md

 I am a Ph.D. student at the integrated devices, electronics, and system (IDEAS) group at the department of information technology and electrical engineering (D-ITET), ETH Zurich.
 My research interests include integrated circuits, bioelectronics, micro-robotics and machine learning.

-Before, I obtained my master degree in biomedical engineering from ETH Zurich, during which I gained experiences in designing mixed-mode integrated circuits and machine learning algorithms, and also interests in bioelectronics and biomedicine.
-I obtained my B.Eng in microelectronics from Xi'an Jiaotong University and was a visiting research intern at department of physics, McGill university.
+I obtained M.Sc. in biomedical engineering from ETH Zurich, B.Eng in microelectronics from Xi'an Jiaotong University, and was a visiting research intern at McGill university.
 Contact me at zhhuang @ ethz.ch for any inquires.

 ## Publications
 <li>